Three Hail Marys

 Three Hail Marys are a traditional Roman Catholic devotional practice of reciting Hail Marys as a petition for purity and other virtues.
-Believers recommend that it be prayed after waking in the morning, and before going to bed, following the examination of conscience at night.
+Believers recommend that it be prayed after waking in the morning, and before going to bed.
 This devotion has been recommended by SS.
 Anthony of Padua, Alphonsus Liguori, John Bosco and Leonard of Port Maurice.
 Two saints, Mechtilde and Gertrude the Great, are said to have received revelations from the Blessed Virgin Mary regarding this practice.

 It is a common practice for Catholics to offer three Hail Marys for any given problem or petition.

-The Three Hail Marys devotion was spread by Rev. John Baptist of Blois, who founded the Confraternity of Three Hail Marys.
 Pope Leo XIII granted an indulgence to those who practice the Three Hail Marys devotion and Pope Benedict XV raised the Confraternity of Three Hail Marys to the Archconfraternity of Three Hail Marys.

 History

 The practice of reciting the Hail Mary three times dates at least to the 12th century.
 One of the first to practice and recommend it was St. Anthony of Padua (1195–1231).
 His purpose was "to honor the spotless Virginity of Mary and to preserve a perfect purity of mind, heart and body in the midst of the dangers of the world".
 The practice of saying three Hail Marys in the evening somewhere about sunset had become general throughout Europe in the first half of the 14th century and it was recommended and indulgenced by Pope John XXII in 1318 and 1327.